qingshuiyuyu/flask_spider/README.md

 # onlineshop
-just practice for new learner
+it,s not a real item,just practice for new learner